billbrod/foveated-metamers/README.md

   will be useful to correctly weight the average if you want to collapse across them).

+## Additional data

+`data/Dacey1992_RGC.csv` contains data from figure 2B of Dennis M. Dacey and Michael R. Petersen (1992), "Dendritic field size and morphology of midget and parasol ganglion cells of the human retina", PNAS 89, 9666-9670, extracted using [WebPlotDigitizer](https://apps.automeris.io/wpd/) on July 15, 2021.
+To recreate that figure, using the snakemake rule `dacey_figure`.
+Note that we did not separate the data into nasal field and temporal, upper, and lower fields, as the paper does.

 # Code structure

  - `Snakefile`: used by snakemake to determine how to create the files for this